IvoNet/scooch/README.md

 # Version upgrade manual

-upgrade to 1.5 from older version
+### upgrade to 1.5 from older version

 * Add lines within the comments (see index.html) to your own template(s)

-upgrade to 2.0 from older version
+### upgrade to 2.0 from older version

 * move all templates within their own folder in the templates folder
 * move all themes to their corresponding template in the templates folder you just created
 * Adjust your template html(s) to point to the just moved theme css
 * remove the themes folder
+* if you use a docker-compose.yml file you need to remove the /themes volume